 Section 4 of the venerable Statute of Frauds Act 1677 requires guarantees to be in writing if they are to be enforceable.
 There is no such requirement in the case of an indemnity, although of course written agreement is always best as a matter of practice and for proof.

-The liability of the guarantor is no more nor less than the liability of the person whose obligations he is guaranteeing.
-The document will be interpreted as a guarantee if the obligations of the guarantor are to “stand behind” the principal debtor and only become effective once that debtor has failed in his obligations.
+The liability of the guarantor is no more nor less than the liability of the person whose obligations they are guaranteeing.
+The document will be interpreted as a guarantee if the obligations of the guarantor are to 'stand behind' the principal debtor and only become effective once that debtor has failed in his obligations.
 That makes a guarantee into a sort of long stop.

-An indemnity however, provides for the liability of the indemnifier to run with any loss by the person he indemnifies.
-So there is no need to “look first” to anyone else to make good a debt or obligation.
-In essence it is an agreement that the indemnifier will make sure the person he indemnifies does not lose money on the deal in question.
+An indemnity however, provides for the liability of the indemnifier to run with any loss by the person they indemnify.
+So there is no need to 'look first' to anyone else to make good a debt or obligation.
+In essence it is an agreement that the indemnifier will make sure the person they indemnify does not lose money on the deal in question.

 Use a guarantee where one party is under specific obligations to another.
-The most common use is in a commercial lease or residential tenancy agreement.
+The most common use is in a business property lease or residential tenancy agreement.

 If you are a guarantor, make sure that anything you are asked to guarantee is actually within your power.
-For example, in a residential tenancy agreement, guaranteeing the rent may be acceptable, but avoid guaranteeing “the obligations of the tenant” or similar breach.
+For example, in an assured shorthold tenancy agreement, guaranteeing the rent may be acceptable, but avoid guaranteeing the other obligations of the tenant or a similar breach.
 If you do, you may be stuck with obligations you never considered, like making good to the structure after a raucous party or redecorating if the tenant fails to do so.
 If possible, limit your guarantee to specific financial obligations, like payment of the rent.
 Then you know what you are in for.

 Most indemnities cover situations like the example above, where one party is simply making sure that he does not have to pay for some failing or stupidity of the other.

 An indemnity can also be mutual, where each party to a contract agrees to indemnify the other for any failing of his.
 Partnership agreements sometimes work like this.
-In law a partner is liable for partnership debts down to his last penny, so he wants his partners to look after his interests as they would their own.
-But if a partner acts stupidly, it is right that he makes good any loss to the other partners, no matter how great.
+In law a partner is liable for partnership debts down to his last penny, so each partner wants their other partners to look after their interests as they would their own.
+But if a partner acts stupidly, it is right that they make good any loss to the other partners, no matter how great.
 That applies to all the partners, so the indemnity is mutual.